luftj/MaRE/README.md

 The most simple usage is as follows:
 `$ python3 main.py [input] [sheets]`
 This will georeference the image contained at __input__.
 At the path __sheets__ there should be a GeoJSON file, containing polygon features describing all possible map sheet/quadrangle locations' bounding boxes (make sure there are only 5 points per geometry).
-See the [sample data](blattschnitt_kdr100_fixed_dhdn.geojson) as an example.
+See the [sample data](sampledata/blattschnitt_kdr100_fixed_dhdn.geojson) as an example.

 If __input__ is not an image, it should be a text file with a line-delimited list of image paths and ground truths to be georeferenced.
 See the [sample data](sampledata/list.txt) for formatting.

 The image(s) given with __input__ can either be 3- to 4-channel colour images, which will then be segmented.
 If thei are 1-channel images, they are assumed to already be segmentation masks.

-The number of hypotheses to spatially verify during retrievel can be set with the parameter __-r__.
+The number of hypotheses to spatially verify during retrieval can be set with the parameter __-r__.
 Use a low number to save computation time.
 Use a higher number to reduce the likelihood of wrongfully discarding the correct location hypotheses (and thus increase possible prediction accuracy).
+30 was a sensible number for most experiments.

 You can automatically crop map margins in the output images by providing the __--crop__ parameter.